 - Toilet paper

-- Matches and a knife, if you like to start the fire
+- Matches and a knife, if you like to make a fire

 Be a sustainable and responsible hiker

 By hiking responsibly, respecting nature and other hikers, our surrounding nature will remain beautiful for future trips and hikers as well.
 So please note the main guidelines: